 Although the state does not require you to dedicate a set number of training hours of studying to obtain a CDL, it does require you to pass various written and skills exams.
 In order to pass, you must buckle down and study the Commercial Driver's License Manual as well as the Idaho Driver's Manual.

 You can download these, or you can pick up copies of both manuals at your county driver's license office.

-The material within the CDL manual is extensive (165 pages), and you should count on spending anywhere from eight to 12 hours studying to properly prepare for the written exams.
+The material within the CDL manual is extensive, and you should count on spending lots of time studying to properly prepare for the written exams.

 - Safe operations regulations

 - Relationship of cargo to vehicle control